johncarney/prishas-precious-projectiles/README.md

 You should install this module directly from the Foundry VTT package browser.

-Once installed, there is a manual step you should take to make the ammunition available in the Compendium Browser.
-This will make it easier for your players to purchase the ammunition.
-To do this follow these steps:

-1. Log in to your game world as a Gamemaster.
-2. Open up the Compendium Browser from a character sheet (go to the inventory tab and click on any of the search icons).
-3. Click on **Settings**.
-4. Scroll down until you find _Prisha's Precious Projectiles_ under **Equipment**.
-5. Check the corresponding checkbox.
-6. Click on **Save Changes** and close the Compendium Browser.

 ## Material types

 The following table lists the materials I am looking into and their status.
 Most